-Outbreak, Surveillance and Investigation Reports (OSIR) is a free online publication from the epidemiological works of health professionals in Asia and the Pacific.
+Outbreak, Surveillance, Investigation and Response (OSIR) is a free online publication from the epidemiological works of health professionals in Asia and the Pacific.

 The OSIR articles are published mainly in English, and illustrated with more graphics to overcome language barrier in the region.
 Furthermore, the OSIR also support articles in native languages of the authors for more people to access the articles, and understand similarities and differences of investigation and surveillance in the region.
 However, the articles in native languages are the translated version and not duplication of the original articles.